-Waterloo researcher hopes to support drug development that blocks toxic plaques found in the brains of people with Alzheimer’s disease
+Waterloo scientist hopes to support drug development that blocks toxic plaques found in the brains of people with Alzheimer’s disease.

 A lack of understanding of Alzheimer’s disease at the molecular level is one of the biggest obstacles to finding a cure, says a Waterloo researcher.

-Zoya Leonenko, a professor in the Faculty of Science, is leading nanoscale biophysics research with the hope her team’s work will one day be used by the pharmaceutical industry to develop new strategies for the prevention and cure of Alzheimer’s disease.
+Zoya Leonenko, a professor in the Department of Biology and the Department of Physics and Astronomy, is leading nanoscale biophysics research with the hope her team’s work will one day be used by the pharmaceutical industry to develop new strategies for the prevention and cure of Alzheimer’s disease.

 Leonenko is using advanced biophysics and nanotechnology methods with promising preliminary results.
 The ultimate goal is to develop preventive strategies using molecules such as melatonin and novel amyloid-inhibitor drugs that work at the single-molecule level.

 “As a nervous system disorder that leads to progressive dementia, personality changes and death, Alzheimer’s is a devastating disease that affects so many people and families,” Leonenko says.